-Although medical marijuana is not legalized in Texas, there are many advocates attesting to beneficial uses.
+Although medical marijuana is legalized in Texas only for intractable epilepsy and under the care of an authorized doctor after trying two FDA-approved drugs and the cannabi subsequently used must contain less than 10% THC, there are many advocates attesting to beneficial uses outside of epilepsy.
 However, the short-sightedness of marijuana use is the long-term health concerns.
 Other states in the US have legalized medical marijuana, while other states have legalized marijuana for recreational use, yet in Texas marijuana use is not allowed.
 Access to marijuana is mostly influenced from outside sources and will depend on law enforcement or marijuana decriminalization policies in order to reduce and control marijuana access.